 Thus, we have compared the time of the simple writing plus the defragmentation time and obtained similar results to the time of big writing.
 In short, in this case, it takes the same time making a big writing as a simple writing plus a defragmentation.
 But, while the defragmentation have not been executed, the access to the file is made with a low performance, since it only uses nodes from the secondary group.
 Whereas, in the big write operation, any later access to the file is made with better performance.

-This discussion is supported by means of Fig. 8.
+This discussion is supported by means of Figure 6.
 This figure showed the time differences between file accesses on different types of storage groups.
-These results show that the access time on a main group is much better than the access time on a secondary group in the degraded mode.
+These results show that the access time on a main group are much better than the access time on a secondary group in the degraded mode.

 Thus, all operations that redistribute files from secondary groups in the corresponding main group, may increase the performance in future accesses.
-This means that is convenient to use the big write operation but only when the size of the write operation is large enough comparing to the size of the file in which we are writing.
+This means that is convenient to use the big write operation but only when the size of the write operation is large enough comparing to the size of the file in which we are writting.
 This decision must be taken by an advanced user that understands the benefits of the big write operation and knows the size to write.
-We are currently working on providing self-management characteristics to MAPFS in order to maximize the transparency of this operation.

-5. Discussion
+5 Discussion